The BEST art supplies for preschoolers plus The Artful Parent’s favorite art tools and craft materials to get started creating at home!

 4. Scissors

 Not all safety scissors are created equal, and there’s nothing more frustrating to a preschooler than scissors that won’t actually cut.
-This pair from Discount School Supply will help your kids be successful learning their new scissor skills, and they work for either the left hand or right!
-Fiskars has a blunt tip scissor that works great as well.
+Fiskars has a blunt tip scissor or sharp tip depending on where your child is at.

 5. Droppers

 I’ve yet to meet a preschooler who doesn’t love working with droppers!
 Budding scientists and artists alike will enjoy mixing colors and potions with these fun tools.
-Big handled droppers like these are easy to use for younger kids, while the older set might enjoy the more “official” looking droppers like these.
+Big handled droppers are easy to use for younger kids, while the older set might enjoy the more “official” looking pipettes.
 Either way, they’re sure to be a hit!

 6. Mini paint rollers